UIC-InDeXLab/RSR/README.md

 ---
 ## 🧠 LLM Experiments
 The LLM implementations are inside `llm` directory, which contains both codes for the inference on CPU and GPU in the corresponding dirs.
-The `patch.py` file contains patched functions for preprocessing and the new `forward` function for the `BitLinear` module.
-The notebook `cpu/profile.ipynb` contains an example code to apply patch and profile the running time.
+The `patch_[cpu/gpu].py` file contains patched functions for preprocessing and the new `forward` function for the `BitLinear` module.

+- The notebook `[cpu/gpu]_impl/profile.ipynb` contains an example code to apply patch and profile the running time.
+- Currently, this example works with this `1.58bit` models: `Llama3-8B-1.58bit`, `Falcon3-10B-1.58bit`, and `Falcon3-3B-1.58bit`.
+- The notebook `gpu_impl/matrix_mult_compare.ipynb` contains the code for comparing the pure matrix multiplication of `torch` and `RSR`.
+- The result of experiments on GPU is shown in the paper, **Experiments** section.